-Up until 2001, the Rockefellers used to slip away to a former dude ranch near the Grand Tetons in Wyoming, out on a vast tract of land John D. Rockefeller Jr. purchased in 1927.
+Up until 2001, the Rockefellers used to slip away to a former dude ranch near the Grand Tetons, on a vast tract of land John D. Rockefeller Jr. bought in 1927.

 Over time, the family donated most of that land to the National Park Service, hanging on to 1,100 acres, until Laurence S. Rockefeller finally made a gift of that at the dawn of this century.

-The new center is a place where visitors can experience a spiritual and emotional connection to the beauty of the lake and the mountains, before embarking on a trip down the trails.
+The new center is a place where visitors can experience a spiritual and emotional connection to the lake and the mountains, before embarking on a trip down the trail.
 “Its basic form is meant for hitting visitors over the head to check their cellphones at the door,” Burke said.

 Five galleries prep visitors for what they’re about to experience.
 The first is dedicated to orientation, and the second to conservation and stewardship.
 The main gallery uses visuals to emphasize the four seasons, a fourth is purely auditory and a fifth demonstrates the tactile nature of the site through bronze castings.

 The 7,000-square-foot building is self-guiding.
 Closer in spirit to a chapel than a visitors center, the L-shaped, rectilinear order of the building curves to an apse-like form at its south end.
 Here, vertical wood slats with gaps between boards usher in narrow slits of light, a silent sermon on the spiritual power of nature.